 If you’re paying for your ticket outright I’m not sure it’s worth an additional 116CHF (ouch) to upgrade to first class, unless you specifically want to take advantage of the 1-1 seating configuration.

-But if you are tossing up between a Eurail 1st class vs 2nd class pass, I’m a firm believer that 1st class is worth it if you are planning on doing at least a couple of long-haul journeys.
+But if you are tossing up between a 1st class vs 2nd class Eurail Pass, I’m a firm believer that 1st class is worth it if you are planning on doing at least a couple of long-haul journeys.
 The extra space makes trips significantly more comfortable and it’s a must if you plan on working while on trains.

 What about Glacier Express Excellence Class?